nextcloud/news/README.md

 ```

 * **autoPurgeMinimumInterval**: Minimum amount of seconds after deleted feeds and folders are removed from the database.
+Values below 60 seconds are ignored
 * **autoPurgeCount**: Defines the minimum amount of articles that can be unread per feed before they get deleted
 * **simplePieCacheDuration**: Amount of seconds to cache feeds
 * **feedFetcherTimeout**: Maximum number of seconds to wait for an RSS or Atom feed to load.
 If a feed takes longer than that number of seconds to update, the update will be aborted